Logo Httpbun

 --bind

 The network address to bind the server to.
 Defaults to localhost:3090, which configures the server to listen on TCP port 3090 on localhost.
-It can also be set to unix//var/run/httpbun.sock, which configures the server to listen on the Unix socket located at /var/run/httpbun.sock.

 This option can also be set with the HTTPBUN_BIND environment variable.